 All School of Education degree, advanced certificate and non-degree candidates must register for and establish an electronic portfolio account through TaskStream.
 TaskStream accounts are free for candidates and faculty.
-Course instructors have the information you will need to set up an account, if you do not already have one.
-The e-Portfolio will be contributed to throughout the candidate's program of study and will include the course key assessments and specific assignments as required by the candidate's degree or advanced certificate program.
+Course instructors have the information needed to set up an account, if you do not already have one, or to renew a previous account.
+Candidates will contribute assignments to the portfolio throughout their program of study and will include the course key assessments and specific assignments as required by the candidate's degree or advanced certificate program.
 The key assessments are critical to our program improvement efforts and to continuing accreditation.
 A student's final course grade for courses with a key assessment cannot be submitted until all necessary assessments have been uploaded to TaskStream.

-The completed e-Portfolio is the capstone requirement in all School of Education degrees and certificate programs and successful evaluation of the e-Portfolio is required for degree or certificate.
+The completed e-Portfolio is the capstone requirement in all School of Education degrees and certificate programs and successful evaluation of the e-Portfolio is required for the degree or certificate.